×

 If you are thinking about moving to El Zonte, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in El Zonte can vary greatly depending on the type and location of the property.
 For a modest home or apartment in the area, one might expect to pay a few hundred dollars per month in rent.
 If looking to purchase property, prices can range from tens of thousands to over a hundred thousand dollars.
 However, these prices are subject to change and can fluctuate based on the real estate market.
 Luxury accommodations or beachfront properties would naturally be priced higher.
-It's always recommended to check with local real estate agencies for the most accurate and current pricing," said one expat in El Zonte.
+It's always recommended to check with local real estate agencies for the most accurate and current pricing," replied a member in El Zonte.

 Should I buy or rent a home in El Zonte?